 Welcome to the section of the site where you can find out what you need to know about adopting a collie how we assess dogs in our care and of course find details of all the dogs we have for rehoming.
 Unless mentioned otherwise, all the dogs we rescue are here at our rescue centre in Staffordshire.
 The links, left will take you to all the areas that will hopefully answer all your questions about our rehoming process.
 For information on opening hours or our address, please follow the links to About Us The dogs we have can change quickly, often on a daily basis.
 Our website is updated automatically as things change so is as up to date as we can keep it.
 However, if you are interested in a particular dog and perhaps travelling a long distance you might wish to contact us the day prior to your visit.
 Subscribing to one or more of our email newsletter lists will keep you updated on new arrivals as they are admitted.
-We are happy to reserve a dog for you to meet but only for 24 hours (if visiting on a Sunday please contact us on Friday afternoon).
+We are happy to reserve a dog for you to meet but only for 24 hours.
 The How Do I Adopt? and Q & A pages will hopefully answer any questions you may have about how we operate.
 We do ask for a rehoming fee which is vital to support the work we carry out and without which we could not rescue the number of collies that we do every year

 If you have any questions, or would like to know more about these or any of the dogs we have at our centre please telephone our office Monday to Friday 9am to 4.30pm on 01889 577058 and our staff will be happy to help.

 The kennels are open 6 days a week for rehoming April - Sept 10am to 5pm Oct - Mar 10am to 4pm (closed Tuesday except by appointment), and full details can be found on the Kennels page.